 The full game will house 30 levels of this madness, as well as bonus challenge levels, a practice mode, and a 'Contracts' mode.
 The bonus levels caught our eye in particular here, as these make you think in entirely different ways.
 For example, one idea presented here has you entering a kitchen which has already been assembled but with several errors - it's your job to work out where the errors are and come up with a fix without pulling the entire thing down and building it from scratch yourself.

 The game is presented with a cutesy, cartoon art style and some of the jolliest, most relaxing music we've ever had the pleasure of assembling ridiculously large kitchen appliances to.
-The build we played is still a work-in-progress project, so there are a few more changes and tweaks needed to be made before release, but we're already seeing the potential in this one and are looking forward to probably tucking in.
+The build we played is still a work-in-progress project, so there are a few more changes and tweaks needed to be made before release, but we're already seeing the potential in this one and are looking forward to properly tucking in.

 Automachef launches on Nintendo Switch as a console exclusive later this year.
 Will you be keeping an eye out for more news on this one?
 Let us know your thoughts in the comments.